Urgent action by all members needed to challenge DEFRA who are proposing draconian restrictions to our bird keeping.

 November 2021

-Ian Adcock wins the Classic broken cap silver cock
+Ian Adcock wins the 2021 Classic with a broken cap silver cock

 After the loss of the Classic last year due to Covid restrictions it was pleasing to see the 2021 Classic go ahead and be well supported.